-2. Define Clear Levels of Differentiation
+2. Define clear levels of differentiation

-At Breadcrumbs, we’re all in for clear actionable data.
+At Breadcrumbs, we’re all in for clear, actionable data.
 All fine, but what does it mean?

 To us, it means that when you look at the data that comes out from your lead scoring matrix, you need to be absolutely sure of what you are looking at.
 Seems legit, right?

-3. Report on Your Lead Scoring
+3. Report on your lead scoring

 One of the first–and recurring–actions you need to make to have an always relevant and up-to-date lead scoring matrix is to analyze your leads and customers.

-You definitely need to report on your current pipeline to be able to build (for the first time) and adjust (moving forward) your lead scoring according to what your prospects, customers and lost customers are telling you.
+You definitely need to report on your current pipeline to be able to build (for the first time) and adjust (moving forward) your lead scoring according to what your prospects, customers, and lost customers are telling you.

-4. Manage and Scale with an Easy Setup
+4. Manage and scale with an easy setup

-This is why, at Breadcrumbs, we have designed an easy setup that will allow you to get started with your scoring model by answering few simple questions or use our intuitive model builder to create an entirely custom one.
+This is why, at Breadcrumbs, we have designed an easy setup that will allow you to get started with your scoring model by answering a few simple questions or using our intuitive model builder to create an entirely custom one.

 When the setup is: